-I am a portrait and headshot specialist in Houston, Texas, although I think of what I do as taking a portrait of your personality.
-I specialize in your face and expressions because I have found that I have an aptitude, what some call an eye for facial expressions.
+I am a headshot specialist and expression coach in Houston, Texas, although I think of what I do as taking a portrait of your personality.
+I specialize in headshots because I have found that I have an aptitude, what some call an eye, for the human face and facial expressions.
 It is amazing how subtle movements of your facial muscles can be so evocative.
-It’s like I am a consultant for your face.

-About a decade ago, I had my own professional headshot taken, and it was terrible.
+About a decade ago I was an attorney, and I had my own professional headshot taken.
+It was garbage.
 I looked insane.
+I looked like a chump, not like the guy you hire for bet the company litigation.
 Neither I nor the photographer recognized it.
-I don’t blame him because headshots are hard, but it was this experience that started me on the path to figuring out how to make you look cool, strong, and confident.
+I don’t blame him because headshots are hard and he was just cranking out the typical bullshit corporate headshots, but it was this experience that started me on the path to figuring out how to make you look cool, strong, and confident.

 The truth is you just want a good picture of yourself.
 You’re used to having mostly bad ones because that’s just the way things work out sometimes.
 This is not one of those times.

 You understand the importance of the image you project.
 You know that getting that next client, that next job, that next huge account hangs on whether you look capable on your website.
 You realize that often you can tell a story, sell your capabilities and your confidence, through your facial expressions alone, and you are more concerned about that than what clothes or jewelry you are wearing in the photograph.
 You are very likely not a real estate agent.